Structure and Curriculum

 - Our graduates pursue a wide scope of careers, ranging from primary care to research-oriented fellowships.
 In the past three years, 30 percent of our residents have gone into general internal medicine, and 70 percent into subspecialties, while a number are pursuing careers as hospitalists.

-- See last year’s fellowship match results here
+- See our fellowship match results in the directory tab

 - The Department of Internal Medicine conducts numerous educational conferences.
 Teaching Conferences meet the needs of our house staff and faculty while emphasizing a lifelong learning commitment.

 - Resident morning report (occurs daily on floor months)

 - Department of Medicine grand rounds every Friday (all residents)